hyperledger/fabric-sdk-go/README.md

 # Use script to setup parameters for integration tests and execute them
 # Previously we use to have hostnames like Fabric CA server, orderer and peer pointed to localhost
-# Now since we removed this now, We will be using a different config file config_test_local.yaml
+# Now since we removed this now, We will be using a different configuration
-# which has the Fabric CA server, orderer and peers pointed to localhost
-make -args configFile=config_test_local.yaml integration-tests-local
+make integration-tests-local

 # Or more generally, run integration tests at a different code level (prev, stable, prerelease, devstable)
 # and fixture target version